Skip to main content

 • A team can lose a match while recording more xG than the winner.
 That's an argument about performance rather than result, not proof the result was wrong.

 That's the short version. xG gets thrown around constantly in commentary and on social media, usually to argue a team deserved something the scoreline didn't give them.
-Here is what the number actually measures, what feeds it, and where it runs out of road.
+It measures shot quality, not luck, and not who actually won.

 What is expected goals (xG)?